 Both undergraduates and masters students are encouraged to apply to the PhD program.
 Research Fellowships for Incoming PhD Students are Available!

 The Department of Civil Engineering offers combined bachelor’s/master’s degrees.
 For students who are admitted to this program, the two degrees typically require five years total to complete.
 For these students, there is an automatic tuition waiver of 50% after the first eight semesters of undergraduate work.

 One program combines a B.S. in Civil Engineering with a Master of Science in Engineering (M.S.E.) in Civil Engineering.
 The other option combines a B.S. in Civil Engineering with a Master of Science in Engineering Management (M.S.E.M.).
 Applications for the M.S.E.M.
 Program should be submitted through the M.S.E.M. website at engineering.jhu.edu/msem.

 Students who enroll in the combined Bachelor’s/Master’s program or pursue a master’s degree after having earned a the B.S. in Civil Engineering at Hopkins may double-count one (1) advanced course (400-level or higher) towards the master’s degrees with the permission of the master’s faculty advisor.
 More detail on the WSE double-counting policy can be found here.

-Applications to the combined Bachelor’s/Master’s program should be submitted in the spring of the junior year, but no later than August 31.
+Applications to the combined Bachelor’s/Master’s program should be submitted in the fall or spring of the junior year, but no later than June 15th BEFORE your senior year.
 However, students are encouraged to discuss interest in the combined program with their advisor during the junior year to make sure they are well positioned to gain maximum benefit from the program.
 Note that letters of recommendation, GRE, and/or Toefl scores are not required from current JHU undergraduates applying to this program.